ItzSamdam/ItzSamdam/README.md

 - 📋 Available for backend developer role (remote) - [Resume](https://docs.google.com/document/d/1zI81_njjYeDMrhJE4e-w9eAOgb3mOv0KRyJ3w3kL98w/edit?usp=sharing)
-- 🌱 I’m currently learning Node.js, Express.js and Vue.js
+- 🌱 I’m currently learning Nestjs.
 - 👯 I’m looking to collaborate on any web project or any open source projects
 - 🤔 I’m looking for collaboration with Node Js
 - 👋 I've a basic background in mobile development using Flutter and Dart